Onetel2/amq_scripts/README.md

 - Requires the Auto Skip Vote (Replay Phase) feature to be turned on under AMQ's general game settings.
 - You can still skip the song by clicking the skip button manually.
 - You can toggle the script on with [SHIFT] + [Alt] + [C].
 Script is off by default.
-- Useful to learn new songs while still skipping already known songs.
+- Useful to learn new songs while still skipping songs you guess correctly.